rilliumio/Rillium.Script/README.md

 * The risk of malicious code execution is too high, such as allowing users to define code executed by the `Roslyn.Compiler` directly.

-Rillium.Script was created out of the need for a simple, secure, and easy-to-use scripting engine.
-Rillium.Script is designed to be small in scope and to minimize the security attack surface.
+Rillium.Script was created out of the need for a simple, secure, and easy-to-use script.
 It is also easy to use, with a simple API that makes it easy to integrate into your applications.

 ## Performance

 Rillium.Script implements the concept of an LR Parser, that reads the input string from left to right and produces a rightmost derivation in reverse.
 The parser builds a parse tree and analyzes the structure of the input string.
 One of the key advantages of the LR Parser is that it can handle a broad class of context-free grammar and generate a deterministic parser from the grammar rules.

 The Rillium.Script parser is designed to be fast, reliable, and efficient.
 It's capable of handling a wide range of syntax structures, including conditional statements, loops, expressions, and more.

+## Feedback Welcome!
+If you discover bugs or deficiencies, please create a new [issue](https://github.com/rilliumio/Rillium.Script/issues) with an example script.

+For new feature proposals, please raise them for [discussion](https://github.com/rilliumio/Rillium.Script/discussions).